SirLynix/obs-kinect/README.md

 **If you want to have support for the Kinect v1 (Xbox 360 or Kinect for Windows)**
 - Download and install [**Kinect for Windows SDK 1.8**](https://www.microsoft.com/en-us/download/details.aspx?id=40278)
-- (Optional) Download and install [**Kinect for Windows Developer Toolkit v1.8**](https://www.microsoft.com/en-us/download/details.aspx?id=40276), this is required for dedicated background support!
+- (Optional) Download and install [**Kinect for Windows Developer Toolkit v1.8**](https://www.microsoft.com/en-us/download/details.aspx?id=40276), this is required for dedicated background support.

 **If you want to have support for the Kinect v2 (Xbox One or Kinect 2 for Windows)**
 - Download and install [**Kinect for Windows SDK v2.0**](https://www.microsoft.com/en-us/download/details.aspx?id=44561)

 **If you want to have support for the Kinect v3 (Azure Kinect)**
 - Download and install [**Azure Kinect Sensor SDK**](https://docs.microsoft.com/en-us/azure/kinect-dk/sensor-sdk-download)
-- (Optional) Download and install [**Azure Kinect Body Tracking SDK**](https://docs.microsoft.com/en-us/azure/kinect-dk/body-sdk-download), this is required for body filter support!
+- (Optional) Download and install [**Azure Kinect Body Tracking SDK**](https://docs.microsoft.com/en-us/azure/kinect-dk/body-sdk-download), this is required for body filter support.

 You can/must install all SDK if you want to support all Kinect versions (recommended to redistribute).